-If you like history, art, turquoise sea, gorgeous beaches, and warm sunny days, you’ll love Croatian coastal towns.
+If you like history, art, turquoise waters, gorgeous beaches, and warm sunny days, you’ll love the quaint coastal towns of Croatia.

-You may already know Croatian coastal cities hold some unmissable historical sights, such as the Pula Arena and Diocletian’s palace, but there are also numerous small towns in Croatia worth your visit.
+You may already know Croatian coastal cities hold some unmissable historical sights, such as the Pula Arena and Diocletian’s palace, but there are also numerous small towns on the Adriatic Coast well worth the visit.
 Get ready for a unique mix of ancient stone streets, exclusive modern bars, and untouched nature.

 Umag